top of page

 Zhilin Su, PhD student

 Zhilin is a first-year PhD student in Psychology funded by the Ministry of Education in Taiwan.
-He is supervised by Dr Patricia Lockwood and Dr Matthew Apps at the University of Birmingham.
+He is supervised by Patricia Lockwood and Matthew Apps at the University of Birmingham.
 He holds an MSc in Brain and Mind Sciences and a BSc in Psychology from National Taiwan University.
 Zhilin is intrigued by the behavioural, computational and neural mechanisms underlying social learning and decision-making in health, disease, and development.
 He is currently using computational modelling to explore preference learning in social contexts across the adult lifespan.

 ID_picture.jpeg

-Nikita Mehta, Research Assistant
+Nikita Mehta, PhD student

 IMG_3234.jpg